HIV-1 and HIV-2 infographic explaining symptoms, differences, AIDS progression, and diagnosis in a clear 4-point medical layout.

 Symptoms When HIV Test Is Positive

-Symptoms vary based on the stage of infection:
+Symptoms vary depending on the stage of infection.

 Early Stage: Acute HIV Infection